mrgoodsire/AgeofAshes/Session_Notes.md

 Gus tries to corral everyone into pulling an all-nighter.
 Does so and gets infor for us to go to Quarters and Bits.

-Next Day:
+**We sleep for the night**

-Quarters and Bits:
+## Quarters and Bits:
-1 x manacles
+ - 1 x manacles
-1 x Climbing Kit
+ - 1 x Climbing Kit
-2 x Minor Healing Potions
+ - 2 x Minor Healing Potions

 Store.
 Halfling asking if we need to buy anything for the exorbitant price of 4 GP per potion